SergioPereo/data_processor/README.md

 It also uses ScyllaDB instead of a Cassandra.
 The main reason is that I want to learn more about Scylla and make a test of it.
 Obviously I want to do that because is a implementation of Cassandra made with C++ and, as they stated in their website, has a better performance that Cassandra.
 If you want to learn more about it go and check this [link](https://www.scylladb.com/scylladb-vs-cassandra/).
 There is more of it than this repo shows.
-But for the reasons above I decide to leave it like this.
+But for the reasons above I decided to leave it like this.
 Was a lot of fun, I really enjoy the journey of this project.
 Big shout out to my professor Miguel Escalante, I learn a lot from him and this project.
 Thank you for being my partner!